Bhanukamax/opengl-vcpkg-cmake-template/readme.md

 # Basic template for working with OpenGL in c++

 ## Features
-- This useses vcpkg for package management
+- uses vcpkg for package management
 - cmake for build system
 - No special IDE needed